gabrielegenovese/acmesky/docs/index.md

 # ACMESky Documentation

-This is the documentation for the project of **Ingegneria del Software Orientata ai Servizi** for the AA 2023/2024 University of Bologna's Master Degree.
-The componets of the team are:
+This is the project's documentation of **Ingegneria del Software Orientata ai Servizi** for the AA 2023/2024 University of Bologna's Master Degree.
+The team members are:

 - Luca Bassi
 - Gabriele Genovese